5 Best Telecom Infrastructure for November 2025

 Key Catalysts

-• Ongoing cost optimization and restructuring initiatives
+• Ongoing cost-cutting and restructuring initiatives

-• Monetization of infrastructure assets and potential divestitures
+• Monetization of non-core assets and infrastructure

 • Expansion in emerging markets and 5G rollout